daniliao/tzt/README.md

 ## Encrypted storage

 All the health records (including file attachments) are **encrypted in the browser** before sending to the server.
-Your private ***REMOVED*** is never exchanged with the server.
+Your private key is never exchanged with the server.
 Therefore there's no way to access, take over or modify the data.
 The only exception is if you decide to use Chat GPT which is powering data-parsing, summary, context and conclusion making processes.
-Even if so, you're up to enter your own Chat GPT API ***REMOVED*** and the data is being sent directly from your browser to chatGPT subject to [OpenAI privacy policies](https://openai.com/pl-PL/policies/eu-privacy-policy/).
+Even if so, you're up to enter your own Chat GPT API key and the data is being sent directly from your browser to chatGPT subject to [OpenAI privacy policies](https://openai.com/pl-PL/policies/eu-privacy-policy/).

 ## Getting Started